2025 Preakness Stakes betting guide and tips

 1873SurvivorGeorge Barbee2:43.00

-The Kentucky Derby is famous for being the longest-running sports event in the US.
-Nevertheless, it is only on a technicality as the Preakness Stakes began two years before the Kentucky Derby’s debut in 1875.
+The Kentucky Derby is known for being the longest-running sports event in the US.
+However, it is only on a technicality, as the Preakness Stakes actually began two years before the Derby’s debut in 1875.
+The Preakness took a three-year hiatus from 1891 to 1893 after the Maryland Jockey Club suffered financial difficulties.

 The Preakness Stakes is named after Pimlico Race Course’s first winner, a colt named Preakness, which won the 1870 Dinner Party Stakes.